natisha19/MealPlannerWebsite/README.md

 Additionally, features such as expandable recipe details and recipe deletion functionality enhance the usability and interactivity of the application.
 This project combines front-end aesthetics with back-end functionality to deliver a responsive user experience, aiming to encourage better dietary planning and community engagement through shared recipes.

+To execute client
+>>npm start
+To execute server
+>>node server.js
+Node Modules to be installed for client.